webmad-shared/deploy-to-heroku-react-instructions/README.md

 # Deploy to Heroku: React instructions

+The purpose of this document is to explain how to deploy the MERN application you have created for your third project to Heroku.

 ## Backend - local environment config
 1. Instalar y configurar el módulo `dotenv` .
 Acordaos de requerir el módulo donde sea necesario.
 2. En el fichero `.env`, añadir la URL de la base de datos local.
 También tenemos que añadir otrosdatos que no queremos que se suban al repositorio (credenciales, claves API...).